simp/pupmod-simp-nfs/README.md

   * If you need to configure this, consider using `nfs::idmapd::config::content` to specify full contents of the `/etc/idmapd.conf` file.

+This module does not address an intermittent systemd issue in which the `rpc.statd` NFSv3 daemon is not always stopped when the `rpc-statd` service is stopped.
+When this occurs,

+* `systemd` no longer has a record of that daemon's PID and cannot fix the problem.
+* The `rpc-statd` service cannot be subsequently started.

+  * When the service tries to start another instance of `rpc.statd`, the new instance detects the running instance and then immediately exits with a failed exit code.

+* You must manually kill the running `rpc.statd` daemon to recover.

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
 Please see the [`metadata.json` file](./metadata.json) for the most up-to-date list of supported operating systems, Puppet versions,